Responses to the COVID-19 pandemic in June 2020: 24 June

 Health authorities in Israel reimposed lockdown restrictions in the city of Tiberias and the town of Elad after a rise in cases.

-Qatar Airways announced that daily flights to the Lebanese capital of Beirut would resume from July 1after previously being suspended due to coronavirus concerns.
+Qatar Airways announced that daily flights to the Lebanese capital of Beirut would resume from 1 July after previously being suspended due to coronavirus concerns.

 25 June

 The national airline of Egypt EgyptAir announced that the company would resume domestic and international flights from July.

 Prime Minister of Israel Benjamin Netanyahu stated that a number of Israeli companies would be collaborating with two private companies from the United Arab Emirates on various medical projects, including some linked to coronavirus.

 26 June

 The International Monetary Fund approved a loan of $5.2 billion to aid Egypt's recovery from the coronavirus pandemic.

 27 June

 Authorities in Egypt lifted some coronavirus restrictions throughout the country, including allowing the reopening of places or worship, restaurants, gyms and theatres at a reduced capacity.
 The country's night curfew was also lifted.

 Supreme Leader of Iran Ali Khamenei warned that the country's economic crisis would be worsened if there were to be a second wave of coronavirus infections in the country.